Skip to content Skip to footer navigation

 Test criteria explained

-As not all models have a vacuum, the vacuum scores for blower vacs are not included in overall score.
+As not all models have a vacuum, the vacuum scores for blower vacs are not included in the CHOICE Expert Rating.

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.